microsoft/copilot-camp/docs/pages/custom-engine/03-powered-by-ai.md

 });
 ```

-To handle the feedback responses, add the following code snippet in the `src/app/app.ts`:
+To handle the feedback responses, add or update `app.feedbackLoop` with the following code snippet in the `src/app/app.ts`:

 ```javascript
 app.feedbackLoop(async (_context, _state, feedbackLoopData) => {